Donate Sign Up for The Gist

 In 2006, Stoney took a position as the Secondary Curriculum Coordinator for Blount County, and later the Assistant Superintendent, where he served for the next fourteen years.
 During this time, he received his Ph.D. in Curriculum and Instruction Teaching and Learning from the University of Alabama.

 Stoney joined the A+ team as the Assistant Director of the Alabama Best Practices Center in 2020, so as to have a broader impact on student learning.
-He then became Executive Vice President in 2022, ushering the ABPC into a new phase.
+He then became Vice President in 2022, ushering the ABPC into a new phase.

 Dakota Punzel, Director of Operations